Mon 22 Apr, 2024 Criminal Defense

 Need Help?

 If you are facing shoplifting charges in NYC, contact Cody Warner, P.C. for a free consultation.
-We can discuss your charges and determine the best path forward.
+We are experienced NYC criminal lawyers and can discuss your charges and determine the best path forward.